 The answer to the first question is, “as much as possible” and up to the maximum allowable contribution.
 We started our accounts with $3,000 each and planned to add the additional $2,000 over the next few days (we’re moving money around, but want to have it invested prior to the date we file our taxes so we can attribute it to current year limits).

 The answer to the second question is really a topic for another post.
 I can tell you though that we’ve invested in low-cost index funds.
 Vanguard has several to chose from.
 Unsure about the market?
 You can actually place your Roth IRA contributions in stable money market funds, amongst many other options.

 I chose Vanguard as my investment manager.
 However, you can open a Roth IRA with several different types of financial companies: your bank, major investment firms, or discount brokers.
 All you need is your basic personal information and your bank account and routing numbers to make the initial transfer.

 This definitely isn’t a one-time deal.
 What particular fund I invest in may change, but I plan on making the allowable maximum contribution to my Roth IRA each year until retirement.
-For 2009, that will be another $5,000.
-At some point I’ll probably consider setting up an automatic contribution to the account.
+Next year, that will be another $5,000.
+At some point, I’ll probably consider setting up an automatic contribution to the account.

 Final Note: Keep in mind there are income limits and contribution limits to tax advantaged retirement accounts like the Roth IRA.
 Definitely do your own research.
 A good place to start is the IRS guide to IRAs.